elainebenson2014-sketch/Fully-Known-Personal-Growth-Dashboard/README.md

 4. Open **Project Settings → API** and copy two values:
    - **Project URL**
    - **anon public** key

+**Upgrading an existing install to Phase 2:** in **SQL Editor**, paste and Run `schema_phase2.sql` once.
+It only adds new things (assignments, notes, sharing consent, facilitator functions) and is safe to run on your live database.

 ### 2. Put the code on GitHub
 Upload **all the files** into the repository so they land at the top level